dayam8696/FloMate/README.md

 - **Chatbot Support:** Get instant personalized support and information on menstrual health through our intelligent chatbot.

 ## Project Goals 🌻
-Our primary goal is to empower women worldwide by providing them with essential tools and resources for effective menstrual cycle management, ultimately enhancing their overall menstrual health and well-being.
+Empower women globally through our comprehensive mobile application, offering seamless access to crucial information, sanitation facilities, and personalized support.
+Our mission is to facilitate effective menstrual cycle management, ultimately elevating menstrual health and overall well-being for women worldwide.

 ## Screenshots 📱
 ### Login and Signup